-Not only is the Thailand entertainment scene so extremely diversified, it's also fully-loaded with lots of fabulous fun-filled activities for all age groups.
-Add to this a lustrous and electrifying atmosphere and you have a perfect pleasure-built recipe that's simply hard to beat.
+Not only is the Thailand entertainment scene so extremely diversified, but it's also fully-loaded with lots of fabulous fun-filled activities for all age groups.
+Add to this a lustrous and electrifying atmosphere, and you have a perfect pleasure-built recipe that's only hard to beat.

-There is a Thai word is known as Sanuk which means to have fun and this all-embracing action is meant for all occasions, be it a religious festival, a song-filled night out at a beer bar, a folk music club or a classical concert, muay Thai boxing, a game of takraw or the latest international or local movie.
+There is a Thai word known as Sanuk, which means to have fun.
+This all-embracing action is intended for all occasions, be it a religious festival, a song-filled night out at a beer bar, a folk music club or a classical concert, Muay Thai boxing, a game of takraw or the latest international or local movie.
 Go out there and grab your slice of Sanuk.

 While all the signs of traditional entertainment still flourish, modern Thailand adopted many foreign pursuits from blockbuster movies to karaoke.
-There's more than enough entertainment to satisfy all tastes.
-So much so that on many occasions it can be difficult to know where you should start or more importantly when you should stop.
+There's more than enough excitement to satisfy all tastes.
+So much so that on many occasions, it can be challenging to know where you should start or more importantly, when you should stop.

-There are performing arts theatres with traditional dance/drama and modern dance music festivals.
-There are gaming arcades, movie multiplexes, puppet shows, jazz concerts, live rock concerts, cabaret and comedy.
-There are temple fairs and festivals, discotheques, clubs and pubs, as well as exhibitions and so much more.
-Where to go and what to do is all part of the fun time that is about to come your way.
+There are performing arts theatres with traditional dance/drama and modern dance music festivals, and there are gaming arcades, movie multiplexes, puppet shows, jazz concerts, live rock concerts, cabaret and comedy.
+There are also temple fairs and festivals, discotheques, clubs and pubs, as well as exhibitions and so much more.
+Deciding where to go and what to do is all part of the fun time that is about to come your way.

 Ever since the early 1990's all the latest Hollywood blockbuster movies have taken the Thailand entertainment industry by storm.
-Bangkok now has huge movie theatres and multiplexes, many of which can be found in most of the biggest shopping malls.
+Bangkok now has huge movie theatres and multiplexes, many of which you can find in most of the biggest shopping malls.

-These upscale cinema complexes are surprisingly plush too, and many have very big lounge chairs for you to recline in.
+These upscale cinema complexes are surprisingly plush too, and many have substantial lounge chairs in which to recline.
 Ushers at some of these theatres even hand out pillows, blankets and socks to add extra comfort for your viewing pleasure.
 Wow!
-It's just like watching the wide screen while flying first class.
+It's just like watching the widescreen while flying first class.

 Young children are considered special in Thailand so justifiably, there is no shortage of terrific fun experiences for them to enjoy at all the wonderful theme parks and amusement centres scattered around the country.
 Adults also get to appreciate many of these great venues too.